curtislow777/nerds/README.md

 -LottieAnimation

-Bootstrap 5
+- Bootstrap 5:
 We used bootstrap's container, grid layout and cards for its responsiveness.

-JQuery
+- JQuery:
 The project uses JQuery to simplify DOM manipulation.

-AJAX JQuery
+- AJAX JQuery:
 The project uses ajax method to get and post data for users to login to the website.

-RestDB
+- RestDB:
-The project uses RestDB as a database to store users account login details
+The project uses RestDB as a database to store users account login details and also API implementation.

-LottieAnimation
+- Lottie Animation:
 To have more interactive and animated diaplay for users to view.

 ## Testing

-Sign Up Form:
+- Sign Up Form:
 Go to the login page.
 Click on the sign up button.
 Try to submit blank form and verify tht an error message about the required fields appear Try to submit form with invalid email address and verify that a relevant error message appears Try to create an account and verify account created is shown

-Sign In Form:
+- Sign In Form:
 Go to the login page
 Try to submit the empty form and verify an error message shows Try to log in with the wrong email or password and verify an error message shows Try to log in with a valid email and password and verify it redirects to the homepage

-Commenting Feature:
+- Commenting Feature:
 Go to the profile page
 Try to put in a comment in the message box and submit and verify if it appears (bug with comments appearing above each other instead of descending order)

-Contact Form:
+- Contact Form:
 Go to the "Contact Us" page
 Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears